-The child minder is very experienced and works competently alongside another child minder at the setting.
-She is highly motivated, committed and clearly enjoys her role.
-Her vision and sense of purpose sustains improvement and promotes excellent outcomes for children.
-She has established strong partnerships and works hard to ensure children are nurtured within a safe and stimulating home environment.
+The child minder is experienced and effectively works alongside another child minder at the setting.
+He is a great role model, and clearly enjoys his role.
+His commitment sustains improvement and promotes excellent outcomes for children.
+There are established strong partnerships.
+He works hard to ensure children are nurtured within a safe and stimulating home environment.